-All NDIS supports must meet the reasonable and necessary criteria.
+All NDIS supports must meet the NDIS funding criteria.
 We fund reasonable and necessary work and study supports for your disability needs.

 Ask yourself the questions below.
 They can help you think about whether we can consider funding work or study supports for you.